Core Lab is a leading service provider to oil and gas operations with a global presence and impact; we strive to respect the

 Number of recordable incidents

-Core Lab will establish goals and target based on 3 year averages.
+Core Lab goals and target are established on 3 year averages.
 It is our view that sustainability of the safety program

 Core Lab Incident Performance

 Core Laboratories 4,550 employees operate in over 50 countries around the globe.
 In 2018 these employees worked 9.4